cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We serve the best coffee in town, along with delicious pastries and a cozy atmosphere.
+We are delighted to serve the best coffee in town.
+Enjoy our delicious beverages and pastries in a cozy atmosphere.

 ## Our Menu
 - Espresso